Buddhism

 and respectfully asked him what he thought

-the severe criticism of the Trimondi's.
+about the criticism of the Trimondi's.
 As yet,

 he did not receive any answer, not even an acknowledgment of reception.